argoproj/argo-cd/docs/user-guide/sync-waves.md

 * By kind (e.g. namespaces first)
 * By name

-It then determines which the number of the next wave to apply.
+It then determines the number of the next wave to apply.
 This is the first number where any resource is out-of-sync or unhealthy.

 It applies resources in that wave.

-It repeats this process until all phases and waves are in in-sync and healthy.
+It repeats this process until all phases and waves are in-sync and healthy.

 Because an application can have resources that are unhealthy in the first wave, it may be that the app can never get to healthy.